KatherLab/llmaixlib/README.md

 The Main library contains the core functionality of the LLMAIx framework.

+>[!CAUTION]
+> The interface of the library is still in development and may change in the future.
+The library is not yet ready for production use.

 ## Features

 - **Preprocessing**: The library provides tools for extracting text from various file formats, including PDF, DOCX, and TXT.
 It can apply OCR to images and PDFs, using tesseract, surya-ocr and others.